Tips on using capnography- Abnormal values and shapes

 Phase III: Increased slope: Airway obstruction; Cleft in phase III: Spontaneous effort during controlled ventilation

-Phase 0: Descending limb usually makes a nearly 90 angle with alveolar plateau.
-An increase in this angle (a sloping descending limb) usually suggests rebreathing.For an atlas of abnormal capnogram details: see Capno-encyclopedia.A sample list of abnormal capnograms are as follows:
+Phase 0: Descending limb usually makes a nearly 90 angle with an alveolar plateau.
+An increase in this angle (a sloping descending limb) usually suggests rebreathing.For an atlas of abnormal capnogram details: see Capno-encyclopedia.A sample list of abnormal capnograms is as follows:

 |Sampling tube leak||Hypoventilation|